Generalized Location-Scale Mixtures of Elliptical Distributions: Definitions and Stochastic Comparisons: Introduction and Motivation

 where $\boldsymbol{X}$ follows elliptical distribution with location parameter $0$ and scale parameter $\boldsymbol{\Sigma}$ and $\boldsymbol{Z}$ is a non-negative random quantity.
-In (\ref{NMVM-rep}) and (\ref{GHSS-rep}), both mean and variance are mixed with the same positive random variable $\boldsymbol{Z}$, while in (\ref{fina-rep}) just the mean parameter is mixed with $\boldsymbol{Z}$.
-It is clear that the class in (\ref{fina-rep}) cannot be obtained from the class in (\ref{NMVM-rep}) or (\ref{GHSS-rep}).
-Adcock \cite{Adcock2012} studied some special cases of the class in (\ref{fina-rep}), including the normal–exponential and normal-gamma distributions.
-Adcock \cite{Adcock2012} showed some applications of this class of distributions in capital pricing, return on financial assets and portfolio selection.
-The univariate and multivariate skew-normal distributions were introduced in Azzalini \cite{azzalini1985class} and Azzalini and Dalla Valle \cite{azzalini1996multivariate}.
-An $n$-dimensional random vector $\boldsymbol{Y}$ follows multivariate skew-normal distribution if it has stochastic representation
+It is worth noting that, in models (\ref{NMVM-rep}) and (\ref{GHSS-rep}), both location and scale parameters are mixed with the same positive random variable $\boldsymbol{Z}$, while in model (\ref{fina-rep}) only the location parameter is mixed with $\boldsymbol{Z}$.
+It is clear that the class in (\ref{fina-rep}) cannot be obtained from the class in (\ref{NMVM-rep}) nor the class in (\ref{GHSS-rep}). \cite{Adcock2012} studied some special cases of (\ref{fina-rep}), including the normal-exponential and normal-gamma distributions.
+The author also presented some applications of this class of distributions in capital pricing, returns on financial assets and portfolio selections.